dbzl-project11/dbzl-project11.github.io/rules/leagueWide.md

 - Any team with a healing grab rotated in that week is banned from Eternal Life
     - Characters with these moves include:
-        - Cell (Only applies to a form where he can gain health from grabs)
+        - Cell (Base, Semi-Perfect forms)

 - Teams with 2 or more healing transformations are banned as a team from Eternal life.
-For teams with only 1 healing transformation, only that character with the transformation is banned from Eternal Life
+For teams with only 1 healing transformation, only the character with the transformation is banned from Eternal Life
     - Teams currently impacted:
         - Androids (Cell)
         - Cold Kingdom (Frieza and Cooler)